maxtkc/mvths-wiki/docs/070xd-motor-control-functions.rst

 Overview
 --------

 Writing good functions for motor control are critical to writing good sumo robotics code.
-The best motor control function can control both motor direction and speed.
+A motor control function can control both motor direction and speed.
 In this lesson, you will start with just controlling the direction of your motor.
-In your sumo code, you may find that controlling the direction of the motor is enough.
 If you need to review how to write a function click `here. <https://mvths-wiki.readthedocs.io/en/latest/031-functions.html?highlight=functions#functions>`_

 As you learned in a previous lesson, you can drive one of your motors with the following sort of code.